 Lately we’ve pretty much stopped living out the habits of a free and democratic people, like mutual tolerance, humility and grown-up levels of cooperation and compromise.
 Our divisions have gotten the better of us and it’s not made us better human beings along the way — we’re isolated, angry, petulant and far surer of ourselves than we ever ought to be.

 We say it’s time for a post-pandemic reset, a spring cleaning, a democratic spa retreat of sorts, a year of finding our way back to our better selves (and maybe even to each other) — a year to get our groove back.
 Read on (and see below) to see what we’ve got in store in our journey back to our better selves (dinner included, up charge for massage oil).

-This year we’ll be talking about our identities (and how they can lead us astray), happiness (personal and societal) and how we might better pursue the truth in our habits and practices.
-Stay tuned for speaker announcements as we get into this groove.
+This year we’ll be talking about happiness (personal and societal) and how we might better pursue the truth in our habits and practices.
+We’ll be joined by author Dr. Arthur Brooks and scholar Dr. Kurt Gray.

 Say what you rightfully will about what’s wrong with America, there isn’t a country on earth nervy enough to hold as a central ideal the pursuit of happiness.
 Yet we spend precious little time contemplating this founding charge to American citizens.
 Are we succeeding at it?

 Utter clarity in the face of vast complexity?
 Check.
 Haughty condescension and/or venal anger when confronted with diversity of opinion?
 Got that by the metric ton.
 Intellectual humility?
 Notsomuch.
 It’s possible that isn’t exactly healthy.